sarmad-sohaib/Moody/readme.md

 # Moody: A Modern Android Application

-**Moody** - An android app which enables users to log daily mood with current weather information, navigate through mood log history, and see minimal Insights about weather and mood correlation such as "You are mostly happy on rainy days."
+**Moody** - An Android app that enables users to log their daily mood with current weather information, navigate through mood log history, and see minimal Insights about weather and mood correlation, such as "You are mostly happy on rainy days."

 ## Table of Contents